Temple Hall (ship): Loss and wreck

 A company considered refloating Telamon, but the cost was estimated at 100,000,000 Spanish pesetas, so the wreck was left in situ.
 A subsequent storm broke the back of the wreck forward of the main superstructure amidships.
 The bow section changed position and is submerged.
 Divers explored and videoed this part of the wreck in 2010.
 The wreck remained at 28°58′32.6″N 13°31′21.5″W, visible from the Avenida de los Corales.
 The stern out was of the water, and the main superstructure amidships remained intact.

 Scrapping

 In 2014 the Las Palmas Port Authority authorised a local company, Recuperadora Lanzaroteña, to dismantle and scrap the wreck, but work did not begin.
 In 2019 the Spanish Ministry of Defence authorised the wreck's removal, and the Junta Delegada de Enajenaciones y Liquidadora de Material de Canarias ("Delegated Board of Disposals and Liquidator of Material of the Canary Islands", or JDELMCANAR) issued an invitation to tender for contractors to bid for the contract.
 Recuperadora Lanzaroteña was the only company that submitted a bid.
 JDELMCANAR and the Spanish Navy initially accepted the bid, but in January 2020 withdrew acceptance because of concerns about Recuperadora Lanzaroteña's tax arrangements and authorisation for waste management.

 The Navy then issued a new invitation to tender, and in October 2021 awarded a new contract to Recuperadora Lanzaroteñas, which began dismantling the ship in September 2022.
+The dismantling work was suspended indefinitely in June 2023.